 “Oh, save it, Drew.
 They have the right to know that their lives might be in danger.”
 The woman took off again.
 As she walked, she often glanced at Klev and Lom and gave them menacing grins.

 Eventually, they made it out of the prison.
-Klev and Lom studied everything, trying to find something that looked familiar, but it was all new.
+Klev and Lom studied everything, trying to find something that looked familiar, but it all seemed new.
 They knew enough about Rygom to know that it wasn’t Upper Society and nor was it the Lower Region.
 By process of elimination, they reasoned that they were in the Middle Zone.

 Lom rummaged through his box; he picked up various notebooks and then threw them back when they weren’t the one he was searching for.
 After looking at a couple dozen, he discovered the one written just before their prison sentence.
 “Here it is, Klev!”
 He showed his colleague the notebook.